Evolutionary graph theory derived from eco-evolutionary dynamics: Application II: Long-term behaviour of a network birth and death process

 Consider the star network with weights \begin{linenomath*}

-\end{linenomath*} Site 1 is called the centre site as it is connected to all other $N-1$ sites called the leaves, which are only connected to the centre.
-The average fixation probability in this network, denoted $\bar{\rho}_\text{star}$, is given by the formula of Hadjichrysanthou et al.~\cite{hadjichrysanthou2011}, see \ref{app: Average fixation} for details.
-For the three cases considered, it can be shown that equation \eqref{eq: fixation order} holds when $N\to\infty$, see \ref{app: Proof for star} for details.
+\end{linenomath*} Site 1 is connected to all other $N-1$ sites, which are only connected to site 1.
+We call the individual in site 1 the centre and individuals in all other sites leaves.

+Let there be $k$ mutant ($N-1-k$ resident) leaves.
+When ecological dynamics are suppressed in NBD, a mutant centre replaces a resident leaf with rate \begin{linenomath*} \end{linenomath*} whereas a resident centre is replaced by a mutant leaf with rate \begin{linenomath*} \end{linenomath*} Using these rates, the average fixation probability in the star network, denoted $\bar{\rho}_\text{star}$, is calculated using Hadjichrysanthou et al.'s~\cite{hadjichrysanthou2011} formula (see Appendix \ref{app: Average fixation}).
+In Appendix \ref{app: Proof for star}, we show that that Equation \eqref{eq: fixation order} holds when $N\to\infty$.
 Note that for the complete network we were able to show this for all $N$.

-Let there be $k$ mutants ($N-1-k$ residents) on leaf sites.
-A mutant in the centre replaces a resident on a leaf with rate \begin{linenomath*} \end{linenomath*} whereas a resident in the centre is replaced by a mutant on a leaf with rate \begin{linenomath*} \end{linenomath*} For more information on these rates see \ref{app: Average fixation}.
-We use these equations to investigate the interplay between the BD and DB components of the NBD evolutionary dynamics.
+Equations \eqref{eq: leaf replaced} and \eqref{eq: centre replaced} reveal the interplay between the BD and DB components.
 In particular, consider the case where $w_c=1/N$ and $w_l=1/2$ so that the birth rate is exactly $\beta_u\ \forall u\in\{0,1\}$.
-As $N$ gets larger, the BD component in equation \eqref{eq: leaf replaced} and the DB component in equation \eqref{eq: centre replaced} get smaller.
-This means that the highly connected centre individual is more reliant on DB to spread its offspring whereas the less connected leaf individuals are more reliant on BD to spread their offspring.
+As $N$ gets larger, the BD component in Equation \eqref{eq: leaf replaced} and the DB component in Equation \eqref{eq: centre replaced} get smaller.
+This means that the highly connected centre is more reliant on DB to spread its offspring whereas the less connected leaves are more reliant on BD to spread their offspring.

-Figure \ref{fig: convergence for comp} shows $\bar{\rho}$ (equation \ref{eq: avg fixation}) for different values of $c$ in the star network.
+Figure \ref{fig: convergence for comp} shows $\bar{\rho}$ (Equation \ref{eq: avg fixation}) for different values of $c$ in the star network.
 Its qualitative properties are similar to that of the complete network and we once again see that the negative ecological feedback loop functions as desired.